amalsboui/PetSit/README.md

 - Gives short, practical pet-care tips
 - Stays cheerful and concise
 - Recommends a vet for any health concerns — never diagnoses

-**How it works:** The Angular frontend sends a message → the NestJS backend calls the GitHub Models inference API → the response comes back to the chat UI.
-The API key never touches the frontend.

 ```
 Model:   openai/gpt-4o